Norwood (film)

 Norwood is a 1970 American comedy film that reunites True Grit co-stars Glen Campbell and Kim Darby, also featuring Joe Namath.
 It was based on the novel of the same title, written by Charles Portis (who also wrote True Grit), but updated from the original 1950s setting to 1970.

 The film marked the penultimate screen appearance of actor Jack Haley, the father of the director Jack Haley Jr.

 Plot

 Norwood Pratt has just finished his enlistment in the United States Marine Corps and is on his way home from Vietnam.
-A musician, his one great ambition is to appear on the radio program Louisiana Hayride.
+As a musician, his one great ambition is to appear on the radio program Louisiana Hayride.

 Along the way, Norwood meets a variety of characters, including Grady Fling, a flim-flam man; Yvonne Phillips, a hooker; Marie, a jaded would-be starlet; and his Marine buddy Joe William Reese.

 However, the most important person that he meets is Rita Lee Chipman, the "right kind of girl," who is unfortunately an unwed soon-to-be mother at a time when this was uncommon and somewhat shameful.
 She supports him and is there when Norwood finally reaches the KWKH studio as his dream comes true.